Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

 This set of coupled equations can be solved self-consistently through an iterative method until convergence is attained.
-In practice, as coupled models of this type~\cite{maldacena2018, Sahoo2020, Klebanov2020} often exhibit first-order phase transitions, we sweep the chemical potential $\mu$ back and forth and feed the converged solution for the next value of $\mu$ considered.
-This gives rise to hysteresis curves from which one picks the solution with the lowest free energy density $ \mathcal{F} = -T \ln \mathcal{Z}/N$, given in the large $N$ limit by substituting the saddle point solutions in the action~\footnote{Note that we regularized the free energy using its value for $2N$ non-interacting complex fermions, $2 \sum_{n} \ln(i\omega_{n}) = 2 \ln 2$, to cancel out divergences at large frequencies in the numerical evaluation of $D_n$},
+In practice, as coupled models of this type~\cite{maldacena2018, Klebanov2019, Sahoo2020, Klebanov2020, Garcia-Garcia2021} often exhibit first-order phase transitions, we sweep the Zeeman field $B$ back and forth and feed the converged solution for the next value of $B$ considered.
+This gives rise to hysteresis curves from which one picks the solution with the lowest free energy density $ \mathcal{F} = -T \ln \mathcal{Z}/N$, given in the large $N$ limit by substituting the saddle point solutions in the action~\footnote{Here we regularized the free energy (divided by $T$) using its value for $2N$ non-interacting complex fermions, $2 \sum_{n} \ln(i\omega_{n}) = 2 \ln 2$, to regularize divergences at large frequencies in the numerical evaluation of $D_n$},

 Similarly, the entropy density $\mathcal{S} = \left( \mathcal{U} - \mathcal{F} \right)/T$ is obtained, with the energy density